Introduction to optimization methods for training SciML models: Towards scalable training for SciML: Recent advances and open challenges

 \subsection{Function-space preconditioning}

+As introduced in Section~\ref{sec:precond_lens}, function-space preconditioners modify the geometry of the optimization problem directly in the space of functions represented by the DNN, for example, by changing the inner product or norm in which the loss is measured.

 One example of function-space preconditioning is Sobolev training~\cite{czarnecki2017sobolev}, which augments the loss with derivative information, thereby modifying the inner product in function space.
-In the SciML context, variants of this idea have been developed to guide PINNs toward solutions that minimize errors in Sobolev norms, often improving convergence rates and robustness relative to standard $\ell_2$ losses~\cite{son2021sobolev}.
-Nevertheless, the choice of derivative orders, relative weightings, and their interaction with PDE stiffness and BC conditions remains largely experimental, and a systematic theory linking Sobolev loss design to operator spectra and optimization conditioning still remains an active area of research.
+In the SciML context, variants of this idea have been developed to guide PINNs toward solutions that minimize errors in Sobolev norms, often improving convergence rates and robustness relative to standard $L_2$ losses~\cite{son2021sobolev}.
+Nevertheless, the choice of derivative orders, relative weightings, and their interaction with PDE stiffness and BC conditions remains largely experimental, and a systematic theory linking Sobolev loss design to operator spectra and optimization conditioning remains an active area of research.

-As in parameter-space preconditioning, several recent approaches draw inspiration from multilevel and domain-decomposition methods.
-In the context of PINNs, domain-decomposition variants explicitly partition the physical domain and assign separate DNNs to each subregion, as in XPINNs~\cite{jagtap2020extended}, cPINNs~\cite{jagtap2020conservative}, FBPINNs~\cite{moseley2023finite}, or APINNs~\cite{hu2023augmented}.
-From a parameter-space perspective, assigning separate networks effectively decomposes the global parameter vector into weakly coupled blocks, yielding an implicit block-diagonal preconditioner that improves conditioning and stabilizes optimization.
-Simultaneously, by restructuring the functional basis, these methods enhance conditioning, enable parallelization, and facilitate the representation of localised or multiscale features, often allowing PDE problems that are otherwise inaccessible to monolithic PINNs to be solved.
-It is worth noting that the effectiveness of these methods depends critically on the choice of subdomain partitioning, interface conditions, and coupling strategies, for which systematic design principles remain largely open.
+Beyond loss modification, function-space preconditioning can also be achieved by restructuring the functional basis itself, drawing again inspiration from domain-decomposition and multilevel methods in classical numerical analysis.
+Here, we note that some of the techniques discussed below admit a dual interpretation as they act simultaneously in function space and parameter space, and are discussed here primarily from the function-space viewpoint.
+In particular, in the context of PINNs, several domain-decomposition variants explicitly partition the physical domain and assign separate DNNs to each subregion, as in XPINNs~\cite{jagtap2020extended}, cPINNs~\cite{jagtap2020conservative}, FBPINNs~\cite{moseley2023finite}, or APINNs~\cite{hu2023augmented}.
+From a function-space perspective, this implicitly constructs a basis of locally supported functions, yielding a block-structured representation that improves conditioning and stabilizes the optimization process.
+From a parameter-space perspective, the domain partitioning induces a block-diagonal structure on the parameter space, analogous to a Schwarz-type preconditioners.
+It is worth noting that these methods also enable parallelization and facilitate the representation of localized or multiscale features, often making PDE problems that are otherwise inaccessible to monolithic PINNs tractable.